licenziato/recipe-parser/README.md

 What's different from the original?

-- added support for the Italian language.
+- improved support for the Italian language (use the same key of English to improve interoperability).
-- added support for numbers written in words (for example `six cups milk`)
+- added support to parse the whole recipe trying to split ingredients and directions
-- added support for preposition before name of ingredient (for example `six cups of milk` or `sei tazze di latte`)
+- added sentences tokenizer to split directions

 ## To install

-`npm install recipe-ingredient-parser-v3` or `yarn add recipe-ingredient-parser-v3`
+`npm install recipe-parser` or `yarn add recipe-parser`

 ## To use

-`import { parse } from 'recipe-ingredient-parser-v3';`
+`import { parse } from 'recipe-parser';`

 And then use on a string, for example:
 `parse('1 teaspoon basil', 'eng');`